Excel ROW Function (Table of Contents)

 ROW in Excel

-Row function in excel is used for getting the row number of any selected cell irrespective to the values are there in a selected reference cell.
-To use Row function, we just have to select the cell whose row number we want to identify, in return, we will have row number of those reference cells.
-We can either select the row number or select the cell whose row number we need to know.
+Row function in excel is used to get the row number of any selected cell irrespective of the values in a selected reference cell.
+To use the Row function, we just have to select the cell whose row number we want to identify; in return, we will have the row number of those reference cells.
+We can either select the row number or the cell whose row number we need to know.

 ROW Formula in Excel